 Autonomy’s Balancing Act

-To achieve this, it is very tempting to just write a detailed procedure or job plan on how the job should be done, and hand it to the crafts person.
-Doing this would be a huge mistake as it completely destroys any sense of autonomy.
-Most experienced and skill crafts persons when presented with a detail procedure on how to align a machine or inspect a pump are going to probably feel a little insulted; ignore the procedure, and go about their business the way they always have.
-They behave that way because their autonomy was removed.
+Most experienced and skilled crafts persons when presented with a detailed, meticulously pinpointed procedure on how to align a machine or inspect a pump will likely feel at least somewhat insulted; ignore the procedure, and go about their business the way they always have.
+They behave that way because they’ve been stripped of their human desire for autonomy.

 Mastery

-In the maintenance environment, demonstrating mastery is very difficult.
-Most of our conventional measures of mastery, such as uptime, mean time between failure, reliability, etc. are longer term measures so cannot provide the immediate sense of mastery we need to be motivated.
-One way of promoting a sense of mastery is to require that the craftsmen themselves gather a set on performance measures before and after any work is done.
+In the maintenance environment, demonstrating mastery is very difficult — yet it’s incredibly critical.
+Most conventional measures of mastery, such as uptime, mean time between failure, reliability, and other similar points of reference, are longer-term measures so cannot provide the immediate sense of mastery we need to be motivated.

-These measures could include vibration, temperature, energy consumption etc. The act of personally measuring, documenting and communicating these indicators, promotes the required sense of mastery.
 On the operations side, requiring operators to perform a simple RCPE (root cause problem elimination) as part of submitting the work request creates a sense of mastery of the understanding of the machine and its failures.
 This is an area where careful use of extrinsic motivators can be valuable.
-In some facilities, machines in a ‘precise state’ are tagged with a well-designed metal tag reading “rebuilt with pride and placed in a precise state by ‘name inserted'” for all to see.
+In some facilities, machines in a ‘precise state’ are tagged with a well-designed metal tag reading “rebuilt with pride and placed in a precise state by ‘name inserted’ for all to see.
 Recognition amongst your peers can be a powerful extrinsic motivator.

 Common Sense of Purpose

-The final motivating factor is a common sense of purpose.
 As humans, we are social animals and need to feel that we’re all in this together.
 Often a significant emotional event will rally disparate groups together for a common cause.
 For teams to achieve a common sense of purpose, we need to keep score.
-With a common way of measuring progress we can all work towards the same goal.
-One problem today is the measures in place do not support this common goal.
-For measures to be effective, there must be three levels of metric: Strategic, Tactical and Application.
-Strategic goals are the big picture overall goals and tend to be long term.
-The Tactical goals are developed to support the strategy, and the application level is the day-to-day work.
-All three levels need measures that are clearly defined and linked.
+With a common way of measuring progress, we can all work towards the same goal.

-For example, a strategic goal that supports the business might be to achieve x reduction in downtime.
-One of several tactics to accomplish this might be Precision Maintenance.
-A tactical metric might be the number of machines in a precise state.
-At the application level, we know that one of the things needed to place a machine in precise state is a soft foot check.
-So, there could be an application metric around soft foot.
-This supports the precision maintenance goal, which in turn supports the downtime goal.
+At the application level, we know that one of the things needed to place a machine in a precise state is a routine soft foot check.
+In this case, there could be an application metric around soft foot checks.
+This application metric supports the precision maintenance goal, which in turn supports the downtime goal.
 By clearly communicating how the measures work together, we can develop a common sense of purpose.

 Conclusions